sumbach/modern-cljs/doc/tutorial-22.md

   (:require-macros ...))
 ```

-### The used public symbols of the most independent namespace
+### Usages of public symbols of the most independent namespace

 If you take a look at the `macros.clj` file, which defines the
-`enfocus.macros` namespace, and search for the used symbols from the
+`enfocus.macros` namespace, and search for usages of symbols from the
 `enfocus.enlive.syntax` namespace, you'll discover that it uses the
 `convert` symbol only: annotate it.

-Go on searching for the used public symbols from the
+Go on searching for usages of public symbols from the
-`enfocus.enlive.syntax` namespace in the next namespace which is the
+`enfocus.enlive.syntax` namespace in the next namespace which is
 `enfocus.core`.

 Surprise!
-Even the `enfocus.core` namespace only uses the `convert`
+The `enfocus.core` namespace only uses the `convert`
-symbol from the the `enfocus.enlive.syntax` namespace.
+symbol from the `enfocus.enlive.syntax` namespace.
 That's very
 good for my laziness regarding unit testing, because by following my
-unit testing strategy we could unit test the `enfocus.enlive.syntax`
+unit testing strategy we could limit our testing of the `enfocus.enlive.syntax`
-namespace for the `convert` symbol only.
+namespace to the `convert` symbol only.

 #### Back to CLJX

 But wait a minute.
 Remember that `enfocus.enlive.syntax` is a
 *portable* namespace and we should unit test it both in the CLJ
-environment (i.e. against a Java VM) and in the CLJS environment
+environment (i.e., against a Java VM) and in the CLJS environment
-(i.e. against a JS VM).
+(i.e., against a JS VM).

-As explained in the
+As explained in
-[Tutorial 16 - It's better to be safe than sorry (Part 3)][7] to apply
+[Tutorial 16 - Better Safe Than Sorry (Part 3)][7], to apply
 the DRY principle in the context of unit testing CLJ/CLJS code we need
 to add the `cljx` plugin.
-You should now already know that we're going
+By now you should already know that we're going
-to add it in the `:dev` profile which has been kept separated from the
+to add it in the `:dev` profile which has been kept in `profiles.clj`, separate from
-`project.clj` in the `profiles.clj`.
+`project.clj`.

 ```clj
 {:dev {...